charitha22/cs-510-llvm-callgraphs/README.txt

 Note : replace tc1.c with the c file you want

-Generating Grphical Representation of Call Graph
+Generating Graphical Representation of Call Graph
 ================================================

 This is done using Graphviz visualization library